EmadHelmi/herodotus/README.md

    ```bash
    2023-08-09T10:39:05|test_logger|WARNING|Hello
    ```
-   But nothing logged in the log file.
-And the reason is clear.
+   However, no logs have been recorded in the log file, and the rationale behind this outcome is evident.

    Let's run another example:
    ```python